Thornton Wilder

 Thornton Niven Wilder (April 17, 1897 – December 7, 1975) was an American playwright and novelist.
-He won three Pulitzer Prizes — for the novel The Bridge of San Luis Rey and for the plays Our Town and The Skin of Our Teeth — and a U.S. National Book Award for the novel The Eighth Day.
+He won three Pulitzer Prizes, for the novel The Bridge of San Luis Rey and for the plays Our Town and The Skin of Our Teeth, and a U.S. National Book Award for the novel The Eighth Day.

-Early years and family
+Early life and education

 Wilder was born in Madison, Wisconsin, the son of Amos Parker Wilder, a newspaper editor and later a U.S. diplomat, and Isabella Thornton Niven.

 Wilder had four siblings as well as a twin who was stillborn.
 All of the surviving Wilder children spent part of their childhood in China when their father was stationed in Hong Kong and Shanghai as U.S. Consul General.
 Thornton's older brother, Amos Niven Wilder, became Hollis Professor of Divinity at the Harvard Divinity School.
 He was a noted poet and was instrumental in developing the field of theopoetics.
 Their sister Isabel Wilder was an accomplished writer.
 They had two more sisters, Charlotte Wilder, a poet, and Janet Wilder Dakin, a zoologist.

 Education

 Wilder began writing plays while at the Thacher School in Ojai, California, where he did not fit in and was teased by classmates as overly intellectual.
 According to a classmate, "We left him alone, just left him alone.
 And he would retire at the library, his hideaway, learning to distance himself from humiliation and indifference."
 His family lived for a time in China, where his sister Janet was born in 1910.
-He attended the English China Inland Mission Chefoo School at Yantai but returned with his mother and siblings to California in 1912 because of the unstable political conditions in China at the time.
+He attended the English China Inland Mission Chefoo School at Yantai, but returned with his mother and siblings to California in 1912 because of the unstable political conditions in China at the time.
 Thornton graduated from Berkeley High School in 1915.

-After having served a three-month enlistment in the Army's Coast Artillery Corps at Fort Adams, Rhode Island, in World War I (rising to the rank of corporal), he attended Oberlin College before earning his Bachelor of Arts degree in 1920 at Yale University, where he refined his writing skills as a member of the Alpha Delta Phi fraternity, a literary society.
+Wilder served a three-month enlistment in the U.S. Army's Coast Artillery Corps at Fort Adams in Rhode Island during World War I, eventually rising to the rank of corporal.
+He attended Oberlin College before earning his Bachelor of Arts degree in 1920 at Yale University, where he refined his writing skills as a member of the Alpha Delta Phi fraternity, a literary society.
 He earned his Master of Arts degree in French literature from Princeton University in 1926.